purpose project mark

 Participant Responses

-Please read responses that we've gathered so far to our five core questions.
-Join the conversation during our upcoming webinar: April 26, 1pm EST!
+Please read the responses that we've gathered so far to our core questions.

 • To partner with families in helping to grow a fully self-actualized human being by always focusing on what is in the best interest of the student